AMH-4/Pewlett-Hackard-Analysis/README.md

 ## Results

 - There are a total of 77,598 employees eligible for upcoming retirement.
-Of this amount, 29,414 employeees have the title "Senior Engineer" and 2 have the title "Manager". *See the screen-shot images of the reults of the query for retiring titles.*
+- Of this amount, 29,414 employeees have the title "Senior Engineer" and 2 have the title "Manager".

-- Unique Titles
-- Retiring Titles
-- Mentorship Eligibility:
+*See the screen-shot images of the reults of the query for retiring titles.*

 #### *Deliverable #1:Determine the number of retiring employees per title*
 *Below are the screen-shot images of the reults of the query "Retirment Titles".*